John de Saulles: The murder

 Shortly after the divorce, on August 3, 1917, Blanca had herself driven from her home in Roslyn, New York to The Box, in Meadowbrook Colony, near Westbury, New York, the country home of her ex-husband.
 She had legal claims over the custody of their son, since she and her husband had been given shared-custody over him, but de Saulles refused to acknowledge the court's decision.
-She arrived at The Box shortly after 8 PM, and found de Saulles sitting in the porch of the house.
+She arrived at The Box shortly after 8 p.m., and found de Saulles sitting in the porch of the house.
 They started to argue, and she pointed a gun at his head demanding he immediately hand over the child to her.
 When he tried to disarm her, she shot him five times.
-He was rushed to the Nassau County Hospital, but died there at 10:20 PM of his injuries.
+He was rushed to the Nassau County Hospital, but died there at 10:20 p.m. of his injuries.
 In the meantime, she awaited at the house for the arrival of the police, to whom she surrendered.
 She was charged with murder in the first degree and imprisoned in the Nassau County Jail at Mineola, New York, leading to a sensational trial.

 The widely reported case went on for months, relegating the First World War that was raging in Europe to the inside pages of the newspapers.
-Blanca was defended by Henry Uterhart, a noted criminalist of the time, and the principal witness for the defense was Suzanne Monteau, Blanca's French maid, who had accompanied her that night and completely supported her version of the facts.
+Blanca was defended by Henry Uterhart, a noted criminalist of the time, and the principal witness for the defence was Suzanne Monteau, Blanca's French maid, who had accompanied her that night and completely supported her version of the facts.
 Blanca Errázuriz became the darling of the press, and the champion of the suffragettes who portrayed her as the victim of the chauvinism prevalent in the society of the time, while Valentino's name was again dragged through the mud though he had nothing to do with Blanca by this point.

 Blanca Errázuriz was unanimously acquitted of the murder charges on December 1, 1917 in what was called a "popular" verdict.
 Valentino changed his name from Rodolfo Guglielmi to various variations of Rudolph Valentino, partly to avoid association with the scandal and partly because Americans had trouble pronouncing Guglielmi.
 After the trial, he moved to Hollywood, where he started his successful movie career.
 Years later he tried to contact her again, but she would neither respond his calls or agree to see him.
 Blanca Errázuriz, who later married and divorced from a Chilean businessman, lived until 1940, when she committed suicide.